 JoJo Maman Bébé is the UK's leading boutique mother and baby brand.
 With more than 80 UK stores, 750 staff and trade customers in 50-plus countries, it's perhaps difficult to believe that its founder and managing director, Laura Tenison MBE (pictured), started her business in 1993 as a classic 'kitchen table' enterprise.
 So, how has she scaled JoJo Maman Bébé into one of the UK's best-known high-street brands and what advice does she offer?

 "With my first business, I just wanted to be able to pay my rent and give up my day job.
-Selling provided some of start-up funding for JoJo Maman Bébé - retail fashion companies aren't cheap to launch.
+Selling that small business provided some of the start-up funding for JoJo Maman Bébé - retail fashion companies aren't cheap to launch.
 I was determined to grow quickly; by then I'd been a sole trader for six years, often working other jobs to supplement my income.

 "JoJo's still run the way it was when it was founded.
 I have an open-door policy and spread my time around those who need me.
 Our directors have the same attitude and our business culture is non-hierarchical.
 I've always been very busy.
 Whenever I can't cope, we recruit.
 But that person takes on their own responsibilities and often it comes back to you again.
 In business you never reach the top of your mountain, the peak just keeps getting higher.
 I try to enjoy the climb and the view from wherever I am.

 Funding and branding